chaseruskin/ohm/README.md

 # `ohm`

-A resistor color code calculator.
+A resistor color code calculator written in Rust.

 A simple application to compute the resistance based on a resistor's sequence of color bands.
 This program supports resistors displaying 3, 4, 5, or 6 bands.